-Opportunity Zone (OZ) Certification and Supporting Documentation: Applicants proposing projects in an Opportunity Zone community must identify the state, county and census tract(s) of the opportunity zone(s) in which the activity will be carried out and provide certification to HUD in order to receive preference points.
-The certification must affirm that the investment is in a qualified Opportunity Zone, and be submitted as a supporting attachment on the applicant's letterhead with the application package.
-Applicants must also provide supporting documentation showing that the investment is in an Opportunity Zone.
-To view the list of designated Opportunity Zones, please see the following link on the U.S. Department of the Treasury website: https://www.cdfifund.gov/Pages/Opportunity-Zones.aspx.
-HUD encourages activities in Opportunity Zones.
-This form will be included as part of the grant application package on grants.gov for all HUD grants that offer Opportunity Zone preference points.
-For Fiscal Year 2020, applicants will be required to complete and submit this form along with the SF-424 in order to be eligible for Opportunity Zone preference.
+Opportunity Zone (OZ) Certification: HUD encourages activities in Opportunity Zones.
+To receive two (2) points for this preference, applicants proposing projects in an Opportunity Zone community must submit the Certification for Opportunity Zone Preference Points (HUD-2996) that identifies the state, county and census tract(s) of the opportunity zone(s) in which the activity will be carried out.
+To view the list of designated Opportunity Zones, please see the following link on the U.S. Department of the Treasury website: https://opportunityzones.hud.gov/

 Applicants who do not complete this form and submit it along with the rest of their application package will not be eligible to receive the points.
 Additionally, applicants who do complete and submit this form, but indicate they intend to use less than 50% of the award within Opportunity Zone tracts, will also be ineligible to receive preference points, unless: a.) the applicant can show why they are unable to expend at least 50% of the grant award within Opportunity Zone designated tracts, or b.) the applicant is able to make a compelling case for why the amount that will be expended will have a significant impact within Opportunity Zone designated tracts.
+Click here to view HUD's Opportunity Zones webpage.